paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 ### 6 \- EFFORT

-Apply more effort.
-Not possible when carrying Baggage, maintaining stealth/subtlety, climbing, swimming, wrestling, or making something look easy.
+You have Advantage if you apply more effort.
+This is not possible when carrying Baggage, maintaining stealth/subtlety, climbing, swimming, wrestling, or making something look easy.

 [image_wandyr_cover]: https://paulabrams.github.io/wandyr/markdown/images/wandyr_cover.png